carissalow/rapids/docs/features/extracted.rst

 Name	        Description
 ============    ===================
 day_segment     The particular ``day_segment`` that will be analyzed.
-The available options are ``daily``, ``morning``, ``afternoon``, ``evening``, ``night`` features        The different measures that can be retrieved from the Fitbit: Heart Rate dataset.
+The available options are ``daily``, ``morning``, ``afternoon``, ``evening``, ``night`` features        The heartrate features that can be computed.
 See :ref:`Available Fitbit: Heart Rate Features <fitbit-heart-rate-available-features>` Table below
 ============    ===================

 .. _fitbit-heart-rate-available-features: